Jon T. Hougen: Education and career

-Fellows J.K.G.Watson and Philip Bunker.
-In 1967 he joined the National Bureau of Standards (now the National Institute of Standards and Technology).
+fellows J.K.G.Watson and Philip Bunker.
+In 1967 he joined the National Bureau of Standards (now the National Institute of Standards and Technology, or NIST).
 He started there as a member of D.R.
-Lide's Microwave and Infrared Group.
-Later, he was the chief of the Molecular Spectroscopy Section.
-In 1984, he was named a senior research fellow.
-For a year, he served as acting chief of the Molecular Physics Division.
-After retiring in 2001, he continued his research as a NIST scientist emeritus.
+Lide's microwave and infrared group.
+Later, he was the chief of the molecular spectroscopy section.
+In 1984, he was named a Senior Research Fellow of NIST.
+For a year, he served as acting chief of the molecular physics division.
+After retiring in 2001, he continued his research as a NIST Scientist Emeritus.

 Research

 His research focused on quantum mechanical and group theoretical calculations of quantities related to molecular spectroscopy.

 Three of his most-cited publications are: